cashecollins/rails-rest-api/README.md

 # Introduction
 This app is built on a ruby on rails stack, on top of a sqlite db.
-It's purpose is to record and track analytics around game completion for an existing mobile app and handle user management, which includes authentication through an email and password.
+It's purpose is to provide a RESTful API for a user to create an account, login, and logout.
+The API is secured with JWT's that are passed back and forth between the client and server.
+The API is also versioned, and the current version is `v1`.

 # Getting Started
 The following instructions were tested and run on a mac, for a different OS there may be some discrepencies between commands.